 DSL vs. Fiber Speeds

-DSL is one of the slower internet connections, but is still faster than dial-up.
+DSL is one of the slowest internet connections, but is still faster than dial-up.
 On the other hand, fiber is the Usain Bolt of broadband internet — the fastest connection & speed available.

 DSL Download Speeds: .5 – 35 Mbps on average